binaryHips/wrapper_image_proc/README.md

 ### How it works

-You can find source code in /src.
+You can find the source code in /src.
 Here's an explanation of how it works.

 The user write a script like this.